BalestraPatrick/SlacKick/README.md

 ## Usage
 Open the Xcode project and run it.
 You can also compile it from the command line if you prefer.

-Add your own Authentication token that requires `users:write` scope.
-You need to be the Slack admin to generate this key.
+Add your own Authentication token that requires the `users:write` scope.
+You need to be a Slack admin to generate this key.
 Insert the username too in the first lines of the script.

 ```swift
 private let token = "YOUR_TOKEN"